vsummet/cms230notes/labs/lab-assembly-conditionals.md

 This is almost the same as the `while` loop version.
 Think about how to implement the condition check for the loop in terms of `i` and `b` and how and where to implement `i++`.

 **Challenge Problems**
+You are not required to complete these programs for this lab.
+They are just provided for you as interesting and more challenging examples.

 1. Translate the following C/Java code into assembly:
 ```
 int x = value of your choice;